This analysis covers four more stories

 The time period discussed in this instalment marks a new chapter in the development of Veaux's behavior in relationships, as he and Celeste had divorced and his influence was increasing within polyamory communities.

-You can skip to the first testimony straight away or, if you prefer, you may continue below to read my research on how Veaux's public persona evolved as a newly "freed" man: he became an expert.
+You can skip to the first analysis straight away or, if you prefer, you may continue below to read my research on how Veaux's public persona evolved as a newly "freed" man: he became an expert.

 And the next testimonies show that this new status heavily influenced how he interacted with his partners, who were often less experienced than he was.